Sruth827/Sruth827/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on my computer science degree
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning c++, java, python
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ..
 - 📫 How to reach me: sruth827@gmail.com
-- ⚡ Fun fact:
+- ⚡ Fun fact: I am an master EOD technician
 -->